zzz-2022/A_Collection_of_Geographically_Weighted_Machine_Learning_Implementation_Methods/README.md

 | — | GW-GBDT Model | [Project Page](https://shijiahao998.github.io/NYCBikeShairing/) | R Scripts | Detailed examples.
 Provides **local feature importance** and **ALE plots**. | Yang H, Shi J, Tao T. Where do built environment attributes most effectively influence bike sharing usage?[J].
 Transportation Research Part D: Transport and Environment, 2025, 143: 104717. |
 | — | Geographically Weighted Random Forest (GWRF) | [GitHub](https://github.com/cecil8503/GWRF) | Python Scripts | Provides feature importance.
 Lacks PDP and similar interpretability methods; reported to have long runtime during reproduction. | Zhang Y, Ge J, Wang S, et al. Optimizing urban green space configurations for enhanced heat island mitigation: A geographically weighted machine learning approach[J].
 Sustainable Cities and Society, 2025, 119: 106087. |
 | — | GWRBoost | [arXiv](https://arxiv.org/abs/2212.05814) | Python Scripts | Primarily a prediction model. **Lacks** built-in modules for interpretability analysis (e.g., feature importance, PDP). | Wang H, Huang Z, Yin G, et al. Gwrboost: a geographically weighted gradient boosting method for explainable quantification of spatially-varying relationships[J]. arXiv preprint arXiv:2212.05814, 2022. |

+## Research Log

+Based on literature review:

+1.  **Prevalent Tools**: The majority of the reviewed studies implemented the Geographically Weighted Random Forest (GWRF) model using the **R package `SpatialML`**, often integrating it with the **`SHAP`** package for model interpretation.
+A subset of research has adopted the **`GeoShapley`** library and the **`PyGRF`** library.

+2.  **Gap in Interpretation**: While some implementations provide **local feature importance** analysis, detailed explanations regarding **non-linear** and **threshold effects**—often visualized through methods like **Partial Dependence Plots (PDP)**—are generally not explicitly provided.
+A potential approach to bridge this gap is to calculate PDPs or SHAP values **for each local model** and then aggregate (e.g., average) these local results to derive global insights.

+> **Disclaimer**: The above points are based on my personal understanding of the current literature and are provided for reference only.
+Corrections and discussions are warmly welcomed.

+## **⚠️ Disclaimer & Purpose**
+> This repository is a **curated, non-commercial collection** compiled for **academic research and reference purposes only**.
+All copyrights of the original software, code, and publications belong to their respective authors and owners.
+>
+> - This list only contains **metadata, links, and personal summaries** of publicly available resources.
+> - **No original code or data from the referenced projects is redistributed here.**
+> - Please always refer to the original source (links provided) for software use and download.
+> - If you are an author and believe any content should be modified or removed, please kindly open an Issue.